Skip to Main Content

 Casa Marcial operates on a schedule that reflects its rural character and the demands of sourcing at this level.
 Lunch service runs from 1pm to 3pm Thursday through Sunday, with a Saturday evening sitting from 8pm to 9:30pm.
 The kitchen is closed Monday and Tuesday throughout the year, and shuts entirely for two seasonal periods: May 23 through June 8, and December 12 through 27.
 Anyone planning around the Christmas window should note the December closure specifically.

 The price tier sits at €€€€, consistent with Michelin three-star positioning across Spain.
-For context, the same tier applies to every Spanish restaurant in the peer set referenced above.
+For context, the same tier applies to every Spanish restaurant in the comparable set referenced above.
 Guests should expect a full tasting menu commitment in terms of time and budget, and should book as far in advance as the table availability allows, particularly for Saturday evening.

 Arriondas itself is a market town in the Parres municipality of Asturias, roughly equidistant between Oviedo (around 60 kilometres west) and the coast at Ribadesella.
 Getting there requires a car or a pre-arranged transfer from Oviedo or Gijón; public transport to La Salgar is not a practical option for most visitors.
 Those building a longer Asturian itinerary should consult our full Arriondas restaurants guide, our full Arriondas hotels guide, our full Arriondas bars guide, our full Arriondas wineries guide, and our full Arriondas experiences guide to build a programme around the visit.